Uncontrolled human exploitation and global warming will sink cities everywhere

 Several coastal cities are sinking faster than sea levels are rising, according to spiritual visions from 1975, which are coming true from 2007 until 2022 and so on …

-We cannot keep finding a way to justify the problems we are creating for the planet, because we have ways to restore the seas, we have ways to slow down global warming, better collect and recycle waste, and rapidly decrease the carbon dioxide that is released into the atmosphere, then returned to ourselves and our sea.
+We can’t keep finding a way to justify the problems we are creating for the planet, because we have ways to restore the seas, we have ways to slow down global warming, better collect and recycle waste, and rapidly decrease the carbon dioxide that is released into the atmosphere, then returned to ourselves and our sea.

-Sunken buildings and roads mark warming in the Arctic
+Sunken’ buildings and roads mark warming in the Arctic

 Belief in submerged cities may shed light on rising seas

-The visionary warns that if the process continues at the current pace, the sea level rise models will not be able to adequately predict the intensity of the floods that may hit these cities.
+The visionary warns that if the process continues at its current pace, the sea level rise models will not be able to adequately predict the intensity of the floods that may hit these cities.